 …

-R-8.4/3: In case that during the renegotiation the authentication of the remote TLS-endpoint fails, the MG is requested to regard the remote as not authenticated and the related basic procures shall apply.
+R-8.4/3: In case that during the renegotiation the authentication of the remote TLS-endpoint fails, the MG is requested to regard the remote endpoint as not authenticated and the related basic procedures shall apply.

 R-8.4/4: In case the renegotiation fails, the MG is required to follow the basic error procedures.